sunny/actor/README.md

 ### Lambdas

-You can use inline actions using lambdas, which can be useful for preparing the context for the next actors:
+You can use inline actions using lambdas.
+Inside these lambdas, you don't have getters and setters but have access to the context:

 ```rb
 class Pay < Actor